Last Updated on

 16. Try craft beer from a local brewery

 The breweries in Brisbane make some of the most sophisticated beers.
-There is like an art form!
 Try different types of lager and IPA from some of the breweries:

 - Green Beacon Brewing Co. – located in a Tenerife warehouse, the brewery serves six preservative-free beers.